Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 6+; A sword hilt or wand (requires attunement)_

-While holding the item, the wielder can take a Bonus Action to cause a blade of pure radiance to spring into existence, or disappear, from the end of the item.
+While holding the item, the wielder can take a **:rsc-b: Bonus Action**{ .rsc } to cause a blade of pure radiance to spring into existence, or disappear, from the end of the item.
 While the blade exists, this magic item is a has the trait in the Light Blade table:

 ##### Light Blade